akopdev/callisto/README.md

 Callisto
 ========

-A zero dependency micro-framework, to perform machine learning experiments without jupyter notebooks.
+Micro-framework, to perform machine learning experiments without jupyter notebooks.

 The main goal of Callisto is to provide a simple task orchestrator to manage the execution of data pipelines and effectively manage results.
-Just like a jupyter notebook allows you to execute only parts of the code, Callisto will cache unchanged tasks, and execute only the necessary steps, allowing you to run pipelines multiple times with the expected results.
+Just like a jupyter notebook allows you to execute only parts of the code, Callisto will cache unchanged tasks, and execute only necessary steps, allowing you to run pipelines multiple times with the expected results.

-You can also use Callisto to manage task result dependencies, by requesting already computed output of one task as input for another.
+You can also use Callisto to manage cross task data, by requesting already computed output of one task as an input for another.

 ## Installation